L. S. Lowry: Personal life

 In later years, Lowry spent holidays at the Seaburn Hotel in Sunderland, painting scenes of the beach and nearby ports and coal mines.
-When he had no sketchbook, Lowry drew scenes in pencil or charcoal on the back of envelopes, serviettes and cloakroom tickets and presented them to young people sitting with their families.
+When he had no sketchbook, Lowry drew scenes in pencil or charcoal on the back of envelopes, paper napkins and cloakroom tickets and presented them to young people sitting with their families.
 Such serendipitous pieces are now worth thousands of pounds.

 He was a secretive and mischievous man who enjoyed stories irrespective of their truth.
 His friends observed that his anecdotes were more notable for humour than accuracy and in many cases he set out deliberately to deceive.
 His stories about the fictional Ann were inconsistent and he invented other people as frameworks on which to hang his tales.
-The collection of clocks in his living room were all set at different times: to some people, he said that this was because he did not want to know the real-time; to others, he claimed that it was to save him from being deafened by their simultaneous chimes.
+The collection of clocks in his living room were all set at different times: to some people, he said that this was because he did not want to know the real time; to others, he claimed that it was to save him from being deafened by their simultaneous chimes.
 The owner of an art gallery in Manchester who visited him at his home, The Elms, noted that while his armchair was sagging and the carpet frayed, Lowry was surrounded by items such as his beloved Rossetti drawing, Proserpine, as well as a Lucian Freud drawing located between two Tompion clocks.

-Lowry had many long-lasting friendships, including the Salford artist Harold Riley, and made new friends throughout his adult life.
+Lowry had many long-lasting friendships, including the Salford artist Harold Riley and painter Pat Gerrard Cooke (1935 – 2000).
+He made new friends throughout his adult life.
 He bought works from young artists he admired, such as James Lawrence Isherwood, whose Woman with Black Cat hung on his studio wall.
 He was friends with some of these artists; he befriended the 23-year-old Cumberland artist Sheila Fell in November 1955, describing her as "the finest landscape artist of the mid-20th century".
 He supported Fell's career by buying several pictures that he gave to museums.
 Fell later described him as "A great humanist.
 To be a humanist, one has first to love human beings, and to be a great humanist, one has to be slightly detached from them".
 As he never married, this affected his influence but he did have several female friends.
 At the age of 88 he said that he had "never had a woman".
-Although seen as a mostly solitary and private person, Lowry enjoyed attending football matches and was an ardent supporter of Manchester City F.C..
+Although seen as a mostly solitary and private person, Lowry enjoyed attending football matches and was an ardent supporter of Manchester City F.C.